aliMohamed2345/flash-card-app-api/README.md

 2.  **Install dependencies:**
     ```bash
     npm install
+    # or
+    yarn install
     ```
 3.  **Configure Environment Variables:**
-    Create a `.env` file in the root directory and populate it with the required keys as defined below.
+    The application configuration is managed using a `.env` file, loaded via `dotenv`.
+You must create this file in the root directory and populate it with the required keys as defined in the application's configuration structure.

     #### 🔑 Required `.env` Variables